 Tim and his sister found a tiny apartment and started working.
 They applied for refugee status with the UNHCR, and they waited.

 In Knoxville, Tim’s dad found work at a factory and his mom started her own business.
 It takes 18 months to complete the asylum process in the USA.
 Tim’s parents then spent another 3.5 years trying to bring their adult children here.
 In the meantime, Tim gained five years of experience in his profession.
 He also learned to cook by calling his Mom on WhatsApp, where she would explain how to cook whatever they wanted to eat that night.
 But Lebanon was never “home.”

 Tim’s sister was too old to qualify as a dependent, but Tim’s application was finally accepted.
 After five years away from their parents, the siblings had to make yet another difficult decision: should he leave his sister alone in Lebanon, or should he stay with his sister and reject his only opportunity to come to the US?

 Thankfully, before they officially decided, Tim’s sister was accepted by Canada as a refugee.
 Three months later, she had joined family in Canada and Tim, 23 years old, was reunited with his parents in Knoxville.
 He arrived just before borders closed in response to the Corona virus.

 Tim enjoys the quietness and all the green in Knoxville.
 He’s looking for work in his field, and he’s happy to be close to his parents again.
 But also, he has finally found a country he can call home.

 READY TO GET INVOLVED?

 The sense of displacement and the difficult decisions made by Tim’s family are all too common for refugee families.
 June is #ImmigrantHeritageMonth, and we just observed #WorldRefugeeDay (6/20).
-Take time to educate yourself about the plight of refugees here or find another resource.
+Take time to educate yourself about the plight of refugees here , choose something from here, or find another resource.

 *Names have been changed for privacy.